 HENTF’s mission is to protect cultural heritage in our nation’s states, tribes, territories, and local communities from the damaging effects of natural disasters and other emergencies.
 HENTF:

 HENTF focuses on these five strategic objectives:

-42 federal agencies and private nonprofit service organizations comprise HENTF
+The 42 federal agencies and private nonprofit national service organizations that comprise HENTF

 How HENTF came to be and the publications and resources developed

-A repository for archival HENTF news and announcements
+A repository for archived HENTF news and announcements

 A repository for HENTF documents and other administrivia